(574372) 2010 JO179

-' (provisional designation ') is a large, high-order resonant trans-Neptunian object in the outermost regions of the Solar System, probably somewhere between 600 and 900 km in diameter.
+' is a large, high-order resonant trans-Neptunian object in the outermost regions of the Solar System, probably somewhere between 600 and 900 km in diameter.
 Long-term observations suggest that the object is in a meta-stable 5:21 resonance with Neptune.
 Other sources classify it as a scattered disc object.

 It is possibly large enough to be a dwarf planet.

 has not yet been imaged by high-resolution telescopes, so it has no known moons.
 The Hubble Space Telescope is planned to image in 2026, which should determine if it has significantly sized moons.